an-thony350/s3-system-shell/README.md

 - `glob_result.gl_pathv[j]` is the array (specifically the string in position j) holding the strings of the matches
 - `globfree(&glob_result)` frees memory which is allocated by glob()

-The following outputs were recieved in testing:
+The following outputs were received in testing:

 | Command | Output | Expected ? |
 | ------- | ------ | ---------- |